 How to Claim Your Yelp Business Listing

 Lastly, you should claim your business on Bing Places.
 Bing is referred to as the “afterthought search engine.”
 This means less visibility, but it also means less competition for younger companies.
-Once you have these three listings claimed and updated , check out this resource guide for hyper local-focused options.

 - Claim your security company listing using a personal business email.